 The top things to do in Sydney for families.

-Families come in different shapes and sizes so we have added ideas for three specific types of family groups.
-Finding things to do with toddlers in Sydney might seem hard but we have uncovered some really good options while doing this research.
-Amusing teenagers is another thing altogether so we have looked for things to do that will not have them rolling their eyes all day.
+Families come in different shapes and sizes, so we have added ideas for three specific types of family groups.
+Finding things to do with toddlers in Sydney might seem hard, but we have uncovered some excellent options while doing this research.
+Amusing teenagers is another thing altogether, so we have looked for things to do that will not have them rolling their eyes all day.
 We have also tried to make sure mum and dad have some fun too!

 - Families with kids 6-15 years

 - Active families – for those who like to do rather than see